 When your car is in a wreck, the biggest priority is certainly getting it repaired, but it’s not always easy to decide if you should pay out of pocket or file a claim with your insurance company.
-Our ASE certified technicians can help you make that choice by accessing your car.
+Lafayette German Car Repair Service, ASE-certified technicians can help you make that choice by accessing your car.
 Contact us today at (925) 284-3390, or request an appointment online by clicking here.

 A fully operational and working machine is expected to produce some noise.
 The soft twirl of the motors or a soft hum of the engine should be enough to guarantee that the equipment is working properly.
 However, when you start hearing something out of the ordinary, it’s time to pay attention.
 There could be a number of reasons behind noises, and sometimes finding the cause can be difficult.

 Following are some of the common vehicle noises that can spell trouble: